archlinux/archwiki/extensions/TemplateData/Specification.md

 Begin with `StartFormat`, and replace the `Hole` with the name of the template to create the "output string".
 If `StartFormat` begins with a newline and template is already at the start of a line (the character preceding this template invocation is a newline or the template is at the start of the output), delete the initial newline from the output string.

-For each parameter, if `ParameterFormat` begins with a newline and the last character in the output string is a newline, then delete the last character in the output string.
+For each parameter, if `ParameterFormat` begins with a newline and the last line in the output string is nothing but whitespace and comments, then delete the newline from the beginning of the `ParameterFormat`.
 Then append `ParameterFormat` to the output string after replacing the first `Hole` with the name of the parameter and the second `Hole` with the value of the parameter.

-Finally, if `EndFormat` begins with a newline and the last character in the output string is a newline, then delete the last character in the output string.
+Finally, if `EndFormat` begins with a newline and the last line in the output string is nothing but whitespace and comments, then delete the newline from the beginning of the `EndFormat`.
+Or, if there were no parameters, also delete the newline from the beginning of the `EndFormat`.
 Append the `EndFormat` to the output string.

 Some example format strings: